pivotal-mea-pa/qnb-workshop/pks/labs/pks-helm.en.md

   6. In case helm is not installed:

-      MAC users: can install it using : brew install kubernetes-helm
+      MAC users can install it using : brew install kubernetes-helm

       From script: